Exception Safety

 copy-and-swap: The Path to the Strong Guarantee

-The basic guarantee tells us "no leaks, valid state," but sometimes we need a stronger promise — "either it succeeds, or nothing happened at all."
+The basic guarantee tells us "no leaks, valid state," but sometimes we need a stronger commitment—"either success, or nothing happened."
 This is the strong guarantee, and the most common technique to achieve it is copy-and-swap.

-The idea is this: instead of modifying the original object directly, we first make a copy and perform modifications on the copy.
-If something goes wrong during modification (an exception is thrown), the original object is completely unaffected — because we only modified the copy.
-If the modification completes smoothly, we swap the modified copy with the original object — the swap operation itself is noexcept and cannot fail.
+The idea is this: instead of modifying the original object directly, we first make a copy and modify the copy.
+If something goes wrong during the modification (an exception is thrown), the original object is completely unaffected—because only the copy was changed.
+If the modification completes smoothly, we swap the modified copy with the original object—the swap operation itself is noexcept and cannot fail.

 public:

-};If an exception is thrown in validate_and_normalize, the contents of entries_ remain completely untouched; if everything goes smoothly, swap puts the new data in, hands the old data to temp, and then temp automatically cleans up during its destruction.
-The entire process doesn't require any try-catch.
+};If an exception is thrown during the modification of temp, the contents of this->data remain completely untouched.
+If everything goes smoothly, data.swap(temp) puts the new data in, hands the old data to temp, and temp's destructor automatically cleans it up.
+The whole process requires no try-catch.

-copy-and-swap is an idiom well worth mastering, but in resource-constrained embedded scenarios, the memory overhead of making a complete copy might be unacceptable.
+copy-and-swap is a very worthwhile idiom to master, but in resource-constrained embedded scenarios, the memory overhead of making a full copy might be unacceptable.
 We are just establishing the concept here; later in Volume 2, when we dive deep into RAII and resource management, we will specifically discuss its various variants and trade-offs.

-Now let's tie together what we've learned and write a complete comparison — the same functionality implemented once with raw pointers (unsafe) and once with RAII (safe), so we can observe the behavioral differences when an exception occurs.
+Now let's string together the previous knowledge and write a complete comparison code—the same functionality, one using raw pointers (unsafe), one using RAII (safe), to see the behavioral difference when an exception occurs.

 #include <memory>